akshay2bhardwaj/testgit/README.md

 git init
 ```

-## If new files created, to move file in stage + unmodified untracked file
+## If new files created, to move file in Staged + Unmodified Untracked file
 ```
 git status
 ```